 18. Ensuring Business Continuity and Disaster Recovery

 SaaS solutions rely on the vendor’s infrastructure, which means that businesses must consider business continuity and disaster recovery measures.
-As a SaaS buyer, it’s essential to assess the vendor’s data backup policies, redundancy mechanisms, and disaster recovery plans to ensure that critical business operations can be restored swiftly in the event of a disruption.
+As a SaaS buyer, it’s essential to assess the vendor’s data backup policies, redundancy mechanisms, and disaster recovery plans, including considerations for IT Asset Recovery Management, to ensure that critical business operations can be restored swiftly in the event of a disruption.

 According to a survey by the Disaster Recovery Preparedness Council, 73% of organizations worldwide are failing in terms of disaster readiness, highlighting the importance of considering these factors in SaaS procurement.